Executive Committee

 Chair and Associate Professor, Department of Education

 Dr. Alan Brown is Associate Professor of English Education at Wake Forest University.
-He is a former high school English teacher who serves as department chair and English education coordinator in the Department of Education.
-He is the inaugural director for the Wake Forest Center for Literacy Education and co-PI for Winston-Salem TEACH, a five-year, $4.7 million U.S. Department of Education Teacher Quality Partnership (TQP) grant, a collaboration among Wake Forest University, Winston-Salem State University, Salem College, and Winston-Salem/Forsyth County Schools.
+He is a former high school English teacher and basketball coach who now serves as department chair and English education coordinator in the Department of Education.
+He is the inaugural director for the Wake Forest Center for Literacy Education, director of the Skip Prosser Literacy Program, and co-PI for Winston-Salem TEACH, an inter-institutional teacher residency program among Wake Forest University, Winston-Salem State University, Salem College, and Winston-Salem/Forsyth County Schools.
 Dr. Brown teaches undergraduate and graduate courses on topics including action research, adolescent literacy, arts integration, educational leadership, English methods, secondary education, and young adult literature.
 His scholarly interests include critically examining the culture of sports in schools and society while connecting contemporary literacies to students’ extra-curricular interests.
-He is the co-author of Reading the World through Sports and Young Adult Literature (NCTE, 2024), co-editor of Developing Contemporary Literacies through Sports (NCTE, 2016), and has published in numerous education and sport journals.
-Dr. Brown organizes the Skip Prosser Literacy Program, a collaboration between Wake Forest Athletics and the Department of Education, and he leads the Paisley IB Magnet School Sports Literacy Program, a weekly program for seventh- and eighth-grade boys that supports youth through academic, social, and community engagement.
+He is the co-author of Reading the World through Sports and Young Adult Literature (NCTE, 2024), co-editor of Developing Contemporary Literacies through Sports (NCTE, 2016), and has published in numerous English language arts, education, and sport journals.

 Brook Davis